gengwg/cheatsheets/outlook.md

 Click on 'Outlook' by the Apple logo, then go to: 'Preferences' > 'Calendar' > 'Time zones'.
 Check 'second time zone'.
 Optionally give it a nickname.

+### Disable notification sounds

+Outlook > Preferences > For new messages: uncheck 'display alert on my desktop'

+Sounds > Uncheck all